ricardo-kowalski/ricardo-kowalski/README.md

 -->

 ### About me
-I'm Ricardo,  a mathematician and developer.
+I'm Ricardo,  a mathematician and developer from Brazil.

 - [Portfolio](https://sites.google.com/aluno.ifsp.edu.br/ricardoprofile) 💻 - Some of my work.